espruino/EspruinoDocs/info/Saving.md

 * `No` - code is uploaded to RAM, but can be saved with `save()` (as above)
 * `Yes` - JavaScript code is saved to flash and loaded even after boot.
 If `reset()` is called, Espruino will remove all code from RAM and will not execute the saved JS code.
+This saved your JS code to a file [in Storage](https://www.espruino.com/Reference#Storage) called `.bootcde`.
 * `Yes, execute even after reset()` - JavaScript code is saved to flash and loaded even after boot.
 If `reset()` is called, Espruino will remove all `save()`d code from RAM, but will still execute the JS code that you saved.
 See the 'Both Options' section.
+This saved your JS code to a file [in Storage](https://www.espruino.com/Reference#Storage) called `.bootrst`.

 To remove any code saved with `Save on Send`, simply call `E.setBootCode()` with no arguments.